 |Less expansive||More expensive|

-Cogeneration PhenomenonArt of converting the valuable form of energy called heat to work is thermodynamics, this is done by transferring it to the working fluid called water (in power plants).
+Engineering thermodynamics looks at converting the valuable form of energy (heat) to work.
+In power plants, this is done by transferring it to the working fluid called water.
 So the purpose is to avoid the wastage of heat of steam in the steam turbine condensers.
-This is possible if find the means to use the low pressure steam going into the condenser.
+This is possible if find the means to use the low-pressure steam going into the condenser.

-Cogeneration is the concept meant for utilising the heat of the steam which is getting waste in the condensers.
+Cogeneration is the concept of utilizing the heat of the steam for a useful purpose, rather than wasting it (currently wasted in the condensers).

 Paper, chemical and textile industries require both electric power and process steam to accomplish their objective.
 So this requirement can be easily meet through by installing cogeneration power plant.